Palash90/go-tut/README.md

 1. `go build` creates an executable based on the platform you are running
 1. Strings are automatically UTF.
 You do not need special packages to support multi-lingual system.
 1. `go fmt` command formats the source code as per its own standards thus solving the problem of a multi-developer development system where each developer follows their own formatting styles.
+1. Go built application has an associated application run time.
+No Virtual Machine is required to run the application.
+1. Go has some of the Object Oriented Features - Interfaces, Custom Types, Structs, Methods
+1. Go does not have these Object Oriented Features - Inheritance, Polymorphism, Method or Operator overloading, implicit numeric conversion, Exception Handling

 ## Variable Declaration